rust-lang/rust-project-goals/src/2024h2/pubgrub-in-cargo.md

 ### If the existing resolver defines correct behavior then how does a rewrite help?

 Unless we find critical bugs with the existing resolver, the new resolver and cargo's resolver should be 100% compatible.
 This means that any observable behavior from the existing resolver will need to be matched in the new resolver.
 The benefits of this work will come not from changes in behavior, but from a more flexible, reusable, testable, and maintainable code base.
+For example: the base `pubgrub` crate solves a simpler version of the dependency resolution problem.
+This allows for a more structured internal algorithm which enables complete error messages.
+It's also general enough not only to be used in cargo but also in other package managers.
+We already have contributions from the maintainers of [`uv`](https://pypi.org/project/uv/) who **are** using the library in production.